riverflo88/Solidity_in_making/waveportal-starter-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### This is a project from BuildSpace...I have an NFT to show for it

 ## Running on Repl.it

 Simply hit run once and start coding.
 Will hot reload the web view.